Yoga Therapy is different than any other form of treatment you have tried.

 Over time, your sessions will evolve based on your progress, needs, and changing goals.
 As you progress, as your life changes, and as you grow, your sessions and practices will be modified to meet your changing needs.

-Sessions may be as frequent or as infrequent as would best support your continued progress, as determined by your yoga therapist.
+Sessions may be as frequent or as infrequent as would best support your continued progress, as determined by you and your yoga therapist.

 Yoga Therapy is an ongoing process, and consistency is essential for lasting benefits.